vineethsankre/Nxt-Trendz-Shopping-site/README.md

-In this project, let's build **Nxt Trendz** app with authentication by applying the concepts
+In this project, let's build **Nxt Trendz** app with authentication by applying the
 ### Refer to the image below:

 <br/>